-Join Richard Harrington for an in-depth discussion in this video Using blending modes and adjustment layers, part of Photoshop CC Adjustment Layer and Blend Mode Workshop.
+Join Richard Harrington for an in-depth discussion in this video Using blending modes and adjustment layers, part of Advanced Photoshop: Adjustment Layer and Blend Modes.

 - In that previous example, we used a Hue/Saturation Adjustment layer to make changes.
 This is effective to change the color but in some of the more blended areas or the out-of-focus areas as well as areas where there was collisions, it got a little artificial.
 For example, let's zoom in here a bit on this Vespa logo.
 You'll note that while the adjustment layer is quite effective, it's starting to bleed into the logo itself and some of the chrome edges here are problematic.

 Now remember, at this magnification level it's easy to go through and touch-up.
 Painting here affects the overall mask.
 If you need to paint on the layer, just select it.
 For example, you'll note that this scratch here, I could take the spot healing brush and just paint over that and when I release, that scratch is greatly minimized.
 You still have the flexibility to make adjustments at any point in time.
 All right, that's looking better but I'm not happy with the hue adjustment there.

 You'll note that it's really affecting the chrome but by changing the blending mode here and setting it to a mode like Hue, you'll note that it's just affecting the colors now.
 And some of the areas like chrome have less impact.
 Now, it's still a good idea to select that mask and you can clean things up.
 For example, just painting here with black along the edge of that chrome makes it better but little bleed through or subtle problems are not so pronounced.
 Remember, you can always touch-up that mask.